kaiyi27/tp/docs/DeveloperGuide.md

     * Pros: Retains meeting history for records and future reference.
     * Cons: Might lead to clutter and require additional features to manage the archive.

-Remember to replace the placeholder paths with the actual paths to your PUML diagrams and ensure they are correctly set up

 ### \[Proposed\] Data archiving